 Your ID might have already been stolen

 Meanwhile, there's the risk of phishing from emails, SMS, and instant messaging.
-One wrong click, you're taken to a spoofed website designed to look like a bank or online store, and you end up submitting your personal details to a scammer.
+With one wrong click, you're taken to a spoofed website designed to look like a bank or online store, and you end up submitting your details to a scammer.

-On top of this, you have the problem of targeted theft, either via purse snatching, dumpster diving (for discarded bank statements and letters), and even direct theft of your personal documents.
+On top of this, you have the problem of targeted theft, either via purse snatching, dumpster diving (for discarded bank statements and letters), or even direct theft of your documents.

-In terms of being involved with a data breach you can check this by visiting Have I Been Pwned.
-Simply enter your email address (check them all if you have more than one) to see if your records have been leaked.
+In terms of being involved with a data breach, you can check this by visiting Have I Been Pwned (opens in new tab).
+Enter your email address (check them all if you have more than one) to see if your records have been leaked.

 Then change your password.

-With regards to ID theft overall, let's take it as read that your identity has been stolen in some way.
+With regards to ID theft overall, let's take it as read that your identity has been stolen somehow.
 What happens next?

 How to tell if you are an ID fraud victim

 We live with the permanent risk of ID fraud.
-You might not ever know if you're a victim.
+You might not even know if you're a victim.
 Usually, though, you'll find out when it's too late to do anything about it.